Skip to main content

 Configure Issue Alerts

-• Connection Issues: Trigger when there is a connection problem
+• Database Connection Issue: Trigger when there is a connection problem

-• Replication/Sync Issues: Trigger when there is an issue with a replication or sync process
+• Replication Issue: Trigger when there is an issue with the replication process

 Usage Alerts